Our small bathroom tile ideas come in handy if you don't have much room to work with but want to create impact.

 13. Use the lines

-When considering ideas for small bathrooms, using grout lines to add pattern without overpowering can prove very effective in a small space.
+When considering ideas for small bathrooms, using grout lines to add pattern without overpowering can prove very effective in small spaces.
 Here, Waterworks has switched tile direction to shake up a classic brickwork installation, without going overboard.

 The results are interesting but still beautifully timeless.
 The decorative impact of the grout itself shouldn’t be overlooked.
 Go for a dramatic black or slice of color to really make tiles stand out.